warnyin/n8n-nodes-code-plus/README.md

 - `require()` is restricted to the cache; Node built-ins are accessible via the sandbox.
 - Avoid long-running or blocking code; configure `Timeout (ms)` appropriately.
 - Version `0.1.1` adjusted the build output so n8n loads from `dist/nodes/CodePlus/CodePlus.node.js`.
+ - Python execution (`python` / `pythonNative`) is not supported in Code Plus; use the native Code node in n8n for Python.

 ## Development
 ```bash